 Technology has advanced quite a lot since these pulse sensors were around.
 The most common are heart rate chest straps.
 These can be very accurate and are used by professional sports people and their coaches and doctors.
 They're easy to use, they are elastic and you place them just below the chest.

 The straps transmit the heart rate to the receiver.
-The receiver can be a watch worn by the person wearing the strap.
-Or they can be the very treadmill you're running on.
-This information updates by the second for the runner to use as they require.
-The leading company for these devices are Polar and their heart rate monitors are reasonable in price.
+The receiver can be a watch worn by the person wearing the strap or a treadmill.
+The reading will be displayed on the console together with speed, distance etc. The leading company for heart rate chest straps are Polar*.
+Some treadmill brands offer them free with particular models.

 Technology now has the optical heart rate monitor.
 These come as bands that fit around the wrist.
 They have 2 optical sensors on the inside of the band to read your heart rate.
-An accepted and published scientific study in 2016 tested a range of these watches and found the heart rate readings to be accurate (source below).
+An accepted and published scientific study in 2016 tested a range of these watches and found the heart rate readings to be accurate to within 1% to 9% (source).

 They not only measure your heart rate but also sleep, activity, calories burned and more.
 Calories burned is more of a guess but it's still good to get information about your activity levels.
 There are a few companies that make these new kind of heart rate bands.
 The most common is Fitbit* but also Apple Watch* and Garmin* have entered the field with their own watches.